IanIsFluent/azure-static-web-app/README.md

   - NextJS will render the page on the server and save the HTML to a file
   - The page will be rendered once and then served from the file system

-Currently an Azure Static Web App Hybrid website only allows the use of the API endpoint if running in SSR mode.
+In order to use NextJS API endpoints, an Azure Static Web App needs to be deployed as a **Hybrid website** - and these run in SSR mode.

 ## Deploying a NextJS app with Azure Pipelines